NandanGowdaks/REST-Assured/RESTAssuredAutomation/Readme.md

-# Rest Assured using Java TestNG framework
+# RestAssuredAutomation.
+Rest Assured using Java TestNG framework

 ## An example project written in Rest Assured using Java TestNG framework to validate GET, POST and PUT request.